 The case of the missing kitty cat

 I began to double check all the holes plugged up during our remodeling, which unfortunately included peeping into an unused room I had been using to store Christmas gifts.
 Lincoln was right behind me and exclaimed, "Mommy, presents!"
-I immediately replied, "Those are for Nini and Papa, now get out of here!"
+I immediately replied, "Those are for Nini and Papa."
 Thankfully he did not understand what was going on, and I was able to herd the kids on to other things.

-All my construction holes looked in tact, so I tried thinking of other possibilities.
-I had ran the dryer that morning, and sometimes Ree liked to climb on the door while I was loading clothes, but surely I would have noticed if she had tried to climb in.
+All my construction holes looked intact, so I tried thinking of other possibilities.
+I had run the dryer that morning, and sometimes Ree liked to climb on the door while I was loading clothes, but surely, I would have noticed if she had tried to climb in.
 Surely.
 I ran to the dryer, thinking 'Pleases, God, no!'
-I knew it had just ran a full cycle, and in a frenzy I unloaded all the clothes dreading what I would find.
-I grabbed handfuls of shirts and socks, pants and boxers (yes, I throw EVERYTHING into one load; I hardly ever separate) but found nothing.
-I put them back in, and thought, 'maybe I should look again.'
-I pulled the clothes out a second time, quickly going through each piece, a little relieved I had not found anything, but even then not a hundred percent convinced she was not in there somewhere.
+I knew it had just run a full cycle, and in a frenzy, I unloaded all the clothes dreading what I would find.
+I grabbed handfuls of shirts and socks, pants and boxers (yes, I throw EVERYTHING into one load) but found nothing.
+I put them back in, and thought, 'Maybe I should look again.'
+I pulled the clothes out a second time, quickly going through each piece, a little relieved I had not found anything, but even then, not a hundred percent convinced she was not in there somewhere.
 Putting them back, I searched a third time, and still saw no signs of Ree.

 Fairly certain at this point she was definitely not in the dryer, I sat there on my knees about to lose it.
 Where could the dang cat be?
 That is when my son said, "Don't cry mommy.
 We'll find her.”
 I love my sweet boy, and even though he’s only three he was worried about me.
 I hugged him and Trinity, sucked up my tears, and said I was sure she’d show up eventually.

 We walked into the living room, defeated, when all of the sudden out of the corner of my eye I spied a grey and white furry foot peeking out from under my hope chest.
-That little devil had been under there the whole time, snoozing the day away pretty as you please.
+That little stinker had been under there the whole time, snoozing the day away pretty as you please.
 Relief washed over me.
-Then I grabbed the little booger and kicked her toosh outside with her sister.
+I scooped her up, gave her a squeeze, and then put the furry bugger inside the garage with her sister.
 I leaned on the door after it was closed wondering how I was ever going to get anything accomplished today.

 Saturday, December 17, 2011